-Did the Chamber impose any conditions on Banda and Jerbo?
+Did the Chamber impose any conditions on Abu Garda?

 According to the Rome Statute, the Pre-Trial Chamber may impose conditions restricting liberty (other than detention).
 Bearing in mind the need to preserve public order and to ensure the orderly conduct of the proceedings, the Chamber attached a number of conditions to the summons to appear.
-In particular, it ordered Banda and Jerbo to refrain from discussing issues related to the charges or evidence considered by the Chamber and from making any political statements.
+In particular, it ordered Abu Garda to refrain from discussing issues related to the charges or evidence considered by the Chamber and from making any political statements.
+At a hearing in closed session held on 13 May 2009, it specified that Abu Garda should have no contact with the press before his first appearance and that any statement made by him should be delivered in a manner which is respectful of the Court and the Host State.
+It was also specified that the Court will have no role in facilitating or organising such contacts, except for the need to ensure that Abu Garda remains at all times under the control of the Court and that any violation by him of the conditions of the summons be promptly reported to the Chamber.
+To this effect, the Registrar was instructed to make a suitable location available for such contacts.

-What will happen if a suspect does not appear before the Court on 17 June?
+What will happen if Abu Garda does not appear before the Court on 18 May 2009?

-If a suspect does not appear before the Court or fails to comply with the Pre-Trial Chamber's orders, the Chamber may review its determination and decide to issue an arrest warrant.
+If Abu Garda does not appear before the Court or fails to comply with the Pre-Trial Chamber's orders, the Chamber may review its determination and decide to issue an arrest warrant.